CONFERENCE SERIES: Biological Therapeutic Products

 Recorded at: PEGS: The Essential Protein Engineering Summit

-Phage and Yeast Display Libraries and Their Screening DVD
+Digital Course: Phage and Yeast Display Libraries and Their Screening

-This workshop is meant to bring the scientist up to speed on the display technologies covered by the main conference and is tailored for both the novice and those with experience in display technologies.
+This digital course is meant to bring the scientist up to speed on the display technologies covered by the main conference and is tailored for both the novice and those with experience in display technologies.

 • Phage display and construction of phage-displayed peptide, scFv and Fab libraries